 Management of Pregnancy with ABO Incompatibility

-ABO incompatibility is the most common maternal-fetal blood group incompatibility and the most common cause of hemolytic disease of the newborn (HDN).
-ABO incompatibility is more often seen in newborns who have type A blood because of the higher frequency of type A compared to type B in most populations.
-It occurs more commonly in individuals of African or Latin American ethnicity.
-ABO incompatibility in the newborn generally presents as neonatal jaundice due to a Coombs positive hemolytic anemia and occurs in 0.5-1% of newborns.
+ABO incompatibility is the most common maternal-fetal blood group incompatibility and the most common cause of hemolytic disease of the newborn (HDN) with an occurrence of 0.5-1% of newborns.
+ABO incompatibility is more often seen in newborns who have type A blood, and . in individuals of African or Latin American ethnicity.
+ABO incompatibility in the newborn generally presents as neonatal jaundice due to a Coombs positive hemolytic anemia.
 In contrast to the severe intrauterine or neonatal hemolytic anemia associated with Rh sensitization, clinically important neonatal anemia due to ABO incompatibility occurs infrequently.
 The major clinical issue with HDN due to ABO incompatibility is jaundice.

 Several reasons have been proposed to account for the lack of intrauterine hemolysis due to ABO incompatibility.
 These include less well-developed A and B antigens on fetal red blood cells to stimulate maternal antibody production and the ubiquitous distribution of A and B antigens in other tissues resulting in fewer antibodies that cross the placenta to bind to antigens on fetal red cells.
 The most important reason that ABO incompatibility does not cause hydrops fetalis is that the naturally occurring anti-A and anti-B antibodies are IgM and do not cross the placenta.